 It will be a challenge for the Chinese giants to adapt their feature-rich and luxurious cars in to capture the Indian customers.
 But there is light at the end of the tunnel.

-One thing that the Indians really value, which also happens to be something the Chinese value, is a low price tag.
+One thing Indians really value, which also happens to be something the Chinese value, is a low price tag.
 This is good news for China’s car companies since there’s perhaps no better low cost manufacturer in the world than India.

 - Why I’m Bullish on Singapore Real Estate - 15/10/2017